 The most remote part of the island with the most local village feel.
 On the opposite side of Maderas volcano versus Santa Cruz-Balgüe.
 If you want to kick back and relax, this is the place.
 You will feel away from it all, however, it is relatively close to the San Ramón Waterfall and kayaking the Rio Istiam.

-Finca Mystica – Caters to a clientele of people looking for quality and value, often longer-term travelers, couples, and families (This is best suited for our kind of travel).
+Finca Mystica – One of our favorite spots to stay.
+Caters to a clientele of people looking for quality and value, often longer-term travelers, couples, and families (This is best suited for our kind of travel).
 We loved it here from the friendly staff and owners, quaint, comfortable, and traditionally made cabins and yoga pavilion.
 The restaurant serves delicious well-priced meals.
 We met some of the most interesting, like-minded people staying there.
-Price during our stay around Cabins $35USD/night Dorm room: $25USD.
+Latest room rates here

 La Omaja – Offers a step above guesthouse/cabin in Merida.
 A good choice for business/short term vacation traveler looking for A/C, western style cabins, amenities, pool and comfortable with paying a little more.
-High on a hill offers great views of Costa Rica across the lake. $55/night.
+High on a hill offers great views of Costa Rica across the lake.
+Latest room rates here.

-A) Water – The island is blessed with a natural spring, so it’s the only place in the country where the water is safe to drink.
+A) Water – Drink the water on the Island!
+The island is blessed with a natural spring, so it’s the only place in the country where the water is safe to drink.
 We drank it most of the time we were there.
 However, it’s best to ask if the water is direct from the spring (drinkable) or a reserve tank (not drinkable)

 B) ATM’s – There are very few ATMs on the island.
-There is only one on the south side in front of Xalli’s hotel in Santa Domingo, otherwise, it’s a long trip (and expensive cab) to Altagracia or Moyogalpa to the ATM.
+There are now two in Santa Domingo one in front of Xalli’s hotel otherwise, it’s a long trip (and expensive cab) to Altagracia or Moyogalpa to the ATM.
 ATM’s are not always reliable, so plan to bring extra cash onto the island.
 Few businesses take credit card, it is usually only cash.
 Note: we had problems with the ATM at Xalli’s, our account showed we got cash out, but the cash machine said it was out of service.
 Use this machine at your own risk.

-Not only is the island growing and evolving with tourism, but at the time, digging had started on the controversial new canal connecting the Pacific to the Atlantic and cutting across Lake Nicaragua.
-This is a massive 5 year venture at a massive scale and planned to be longer and deeper than the Panama Canal.
-It’s unclear what is happening now with this project, as setbacks, financing, and environmental concerns have delayed it.
+Not only is the island growing and evolving with tourism, but the controversial new canal connecting the Pacific to the Atlantic and cutting across Lake Nicaragua two years later is still barely underway.
+This is a massive multi-year venture at a massive scale and planned to be longer and deeper than the Panama Canal.
+It’s unclear what the future will hold with this project, as setbacks, financing, and environmental concerns have delayed it.